nictrix/nictrix.github.com/_posts/2014-11-02-facebooks-mcrouter-setup.markdown

   - linux
 ---
 <p>
   Facebook released Mcrouter back on <a href="https://code.facebook.com/posts/296442737213493/introducing-mcrouter-a-memcached-protocol-router-for-scaling-memcached-deployments/">September 15th</a>, they went through what it does and how it helps Facebook and other companies.
-Most of the documentation is on the <a href="https://github.com/facebook/mcrouter/wiki">Github wiki page</a>, which has different types of setups,command line options and different supported features.
+Most of the documentation is on the <a href="https://github.com/facebook/mcrouter/wiki">Github wiki page</a>, which has different types of setups, command line options and different supported features.
 It's a really great tool when you have a ton of clients connecting to your cache layer and need to route them appropriately.
 </p>

 <p>